 PeacePrints Editorial Info

-The submission deadline for the Easter edition of PeacePrints is Sunday, March 18.
-Please e-mail items (for April 1 - May 20) to Katherine Geeslin at email@example.com.
+The submission deadline for the Lent edition of PeacePrints is Sunday, February 24.
+Please e-mail items to Katherine Geeslin at firstname.lastname@example.org.
 Please call Katherine at (818) 346-6968 with questions.
 PeacePrints welcomes expressions of all views.
 Articles should be brief and are subject to editing.
 The author must be identified.
 Thanks!